 SoI application guidance: prior to submission

 In order to assist STFC in financial planning, you are asked to inform STFC of any future research projects for which you may be considering making future funding applications.
 This is most important for large projects which are likely to request substantial funding from STFC.
-Applicants should do this by contacting the appropriate programme manager who will advise on the next steps.
+You should do this by contacting the appropriate programme manager who will advise on the next steps.

 If you are looking to submit an SoI with the intention of developing a full proposal shortly afterwards, you should contact the relevant programme manager.
 Programme managers can discuss the submission process and will ensure that you are aware of all components of the SoI and understand all stages of STFC’s peer review process.
 In addition, they will advise you on the fit of your project into the STFC strategic context.